planbtrh/coffeetea/docs/support-how.md

 In Norway, Vipps is possible, see below for details.

-in Sweden, Swish is available: 123 540 61 29 - mark with "Thai coffee"
+in Sweden, Swish is available: 123 540 61 29 - mark with "Thai coffee".

 *([Why support?](support-why.md))*